top of page

 WHICH IS BETTER, ORIGINAL MEDICARE OR MEDICARE ADVANTAGE?

-You realize this is the sort of question that gets the most politically correct answer from the majority of Medicare Brokers.
-My answer is based on my 8+ years as an Independent Medicare Broker and as someone who has regular interactions with Insurance Companies, Clients, Hospitals, and Doctors, not to mention my own firsthand experience.
+You realize this is the sort of question that elicits the most politically correct answer from most Medicare Brokers.
+My answer is based on my 8+ years as an Independent Medicare Broker and on regular interactions with Insurance Companies, Clients, Hospitals, and Doctors, not to mention my firsthand experience.

-There is not even a comparison in my mind.
+There is no comparison in my mind.
 Original Medicare is far and away superior to any Medicare Advantage Plan.
-Although, some SNP (Special Needs Plans) are the best option for members with Special and Unique care needs.
+However, some SNPs (Special Needs Plans) are the best option for members with unique care needs.

 Healthcare professionals, Police, Firefighters, and Healthcare professionals often refer to Medicare Advantage as MEDICARE DISADVANTAGE for a reason!
-Many elite and specialty hospitals do not accept Medicare Advantage plans at all.
+Many elite and specialty hospitals do not accept Medicare Advantage plans.

-Overall, Medicare Advantage Plans are difficult to deal with they are famous for denying claims, denying care demanding multiple referrals, and doing anything they can to turn a profit instead of putting the patient's best needs front and center.
+Overall, Medicare Advantage Plans are challenging to work with.
+They are known for denying claims and care, requiring multiple referrals, and doing anything they can to turn a profit rather than putting the patient's best interests front and center.

 Lastly, two other things drive me crazy as a broker.
-People who decide they are healthy will join an MA/MAPD plan to save some money, then switch to a Medicare Supplement plan later.
-But, then something happens that makes them ineligible to enroll in a Medicare Supplement or Medigap plan on down the road.
-This happens a lot more often than anyone would think, and it makes me sick that they were not happy with a bird in the hand, instead, they opted for trying to get the two birds in the bush.
-The last thing has to do with Cancer Treatments.
-There is a 20% Co-Insurance for any and all Cancer Treatments for every Medicare Advantage Plan.
-And, in the fine print in the Explanation of Benefits section of each Medicare Advantage Policy, you will find that this 20% Co-Insurance for Cancer Treatments, meaning Radiation and Chemo is required even if/after the member meets their MOOP for the year!
+People who believe they are healthy may enroll in an MA/MAPD plan to save money and later switch to a Medicare Supplement plan.
+But then something happens that makes them ineligible to enroll in a Medicare Supplement (Medigap) plan down the road.
+This happens more often than you might think, and it makes me sick that they were not happy with a bird in the hand; instead, they opted to try to get the two birds in the bush.
+The last item concerns cancer treatments.
+There is a 20% Co-Insurance for all cancer treatments under any Medicare Advantage Plan.
+And, in the fine print in the Explanation of Benefits section of each Medicare Advantage Policy, you will find that this 20% Co-Insurance for Cancer Treatments, meaning Radiation and Chemo, is required even if/after the member meets their MOOP for the year!

 WE ARE ALWAYS HERE FOR YOU